before80/go_docs/content/docs/References/CommandDocumentation/test2json.md

 go tool test2json [-p pkg] [-t] [./pkg.test -test.v [-test.paniconexit0]]
 ```

 Test2json runs the given test command and converts its output to JSON; with no command specified, test2json expects test output on standard input.
 It writes a corresponding stream of JSON events to standard output.
-There is no unnecessary input or output buffering, so that the JSON stream can be read for “live updates” of test status.
+There is no unnecessary input or output buffering, so that the JSON stream can be read for "live updates" of test status.

 The -p flag sets the package reported in each test event.